 This is the second presentation.
 You will give a 3-minute video presentation on an element from your major or a class you have or are currently taking here at the University.
 Unlike the 60 second presentation, this presentation must include a visual demonstration (not a just a photo or a prop).
 You will film and post your presentation to the "3 Minute Presentation VoiceThread" (separate from the Week 5 VoiceThread).
 Students must post using the "video" option on VoiceThread (not the voice, text, etc. options).
 Respond to at least 2 other student's presentations using either the video or voice format.
 Detailed instructions and rubric can be found on the D2L page under Week 5 content.
-Presentation due by Thursday, Oct.
-12 at 11:59 pm, responses due by Sunday, Oct.
-15 at 11:59 pm.
+See course calendar for due dates.